 I have spent many days around Passo Falzarego exploring the area.
 There is lots to do here as you are about it find out!

 The pass is a 30 minute drive away from Cortina D’Ampezzo in the direction of Selva di Cadore or Corvara.

 Just like the previously mentioned Passo Giau, the Falzarego mountain pass also lies on the Alta Via 1.
-It's also home to rifugio Lagazuoi - one of the most photogenic mountain huts in the Dolomites, which stands a few hundred meters above it.
+Moreover rifugio Lagazuoi – one of the most photogenic mountain huts in the Dolomites, stands a few hundred meters above the pass.

 You can spend the day here hiking through the Lagazuoi tunnels and learn about the gruelling history of this place dating back to the First World War.

 Only a short hike away from the pass lies Lago Limides, another iconic photo spot in the Dolomites, where you can see the reflections of Tofana di Rozes – a mountain peak pictured above.